jessebmiller/cyphernoided2600/cyphernoided2600.md

 **SETUP**

 1. GM, introduce the world through headlines, advertisements, propaganda, net posts from:
-   - The media
+   - The Media
    - Megacorps
-   - Citystate governments
+   - Citystate Governments
-   - Sentient artificial intelligences (sAIs)
+   - Sentient Artificial Intelligences (sAIs)
-   - Resistence groups
+   - Resistence Groups

 You can wing it at the table, or prep it ahead of time.
 Follow your kink.
 Use the current fucked up situation as inspiration.